Coup in Myanmar: Nothing has changed

 The Aung San Suu Kyi leadership did not change anything

-Although Suu Kyi won the election with the slogan of democracy, free society, and economic progress and was able to take over the leadership of the government, in fact, she has not been able to make fundamental changes in Myanmar ever since.
+Although Suu Kyi won the election with the slogan of democracy, free society and economic progress and was able to take over the leadership of the government, in fact she has not been able to make fundamental changes in Myanmar over since.

 The fact is that Suu Kyi did not deserve to receive the Nobel Peace Prize.
 Her performance shows that this award was just a pretext by Western countries to make her a chaffy hero.
 Suu Kyi won the Nobel Peace Prize while Myanmar’s butcher (General Min Aung Hlaing) continued to play a key role in commanding the military.
 On the other hand, Suu Kyi's silence on the unprecedented genocide of Muslims in Rakhine State is a big black stain on her forehead who claimed to defend peace.